 5) Mandarin Immersion or Chinese School administrators/school officials/teachers/board members who sell you an implausible fiction of native grade-level fluency via 50/50 (or even 90/10) model.

-I know I discussed this last week but it bears repeating.
+I know I discussed this in the article about what we do when we sabotage our children’s learning efforts, but it bears repeating.

 That is utterly ridiculous.
 Kids in China and Taiwan are achieving that status with 100% immersion, 24/7/365.
 The administrators say you will get that from 50/50 immersion 6 hours a day, 5 days a week, 9 months a year?